Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/README.md

 To pass this course you must meet the following requirements:

-- No more than two no call no shows
-- No more than four excused absences
 - Make up all classwork from all absences
 - Finish all required tutorials and projects
 - Pass the final exam (summative assessment) >=70%